 By design, farm to school programs are mutually-beneficial.
 By incorporating Michigan products into school meals programs, farm to school can offer benefits like fresher food and increased variety in school meals, hands-on teaching tools, and improved access for school children to fresh, local fruits and vegetables.
 By engaging local growers and food distribution systems, these programs also support the local economy, help build thriving food systems, and offer farmers an opportunity to diversify markets and manage risk.

 Schools and school districts, farmers, food service professionals and providers, and distributors are working together in several areas of the state to overcome the challenges of farm to school and improve the distribution of local products and availability of seasonal produce for school meals programs.
 State government agencies, agricultural commodity groups, and community organizations such as the Michigan Land Use Institute and the Food System Economic Partnership are supporting their efforts, and state legislators have begun showing interest as well.
-The C.S.
-Mott Group for Sustainable Food Systems at Michigan State University is developing tools to help support farm to school initiatives and working to link farm to school initiatives throughout the state in order to improve communication, build policy support, share resources, and learn from each other.
+The MSU Center for Regional Food Systemsis developing tools to help support farm to school initiatives and working to link farm to school initiatives throughout the state in order to improve communication, build policy support, share resources, and learn from each other.

 |Farm to School Programs profiled on this site